Chichester District Council continues its ‘Against Litter Campaign’

 Report it: We will be encouraging you to report fly tips and litter hot spots.

-Enforcement and fines: As part of a trial partnership project, enforcement officers from East Hampshire District will continue to patrol our streets and take action against anyone caught littering or not clearing up their dog’s mess.
+Enforcement and fines: As part of a trial partnership project, enforcement officers will continue to patrol our streets and take action against anyone caught littering or not clearing up their dog’s mess.

 Adopt an Area: We will be inviting community groups and businesses to ‘Adopt an Area’ and take pride in their patch.